zhushangwen/LTC-Accel/README.md

   </a>
 </p>

-This project aims to introduce a training-free method, LTC-Accel, which accelerates the sampling process of diffusion models by identifying **Local Transition Coherence** and implementing corresponding acceleration strategies.
-Here we just present an example on EDM based on Stable Diffusion v3.5, and you can feel free to change the base model and scheduler since LTC-Accel is training-free and widely compatiable.
-The project includes two main components: the original model and scheduler (`main.py`) and the accelerated sampling strategy (`step.py`).
+**LTC-Accel** is a **training-free acceleration framework** that enhances sampling efficiency in diffusion models by identifying and leveraging **Local Transition Coherence (LTC)**.
+This repository provides a reference implementation using EDM scheduler with Stable Diffusion v3.5, but the method is model-agnostic and compatible with various diffusion architectures.

 ## Table of Contents